Streamlining Security in Software Development with Snyk

 - Not built for developers

-You end up duct-taping scanners into your CI/CD pipelines, begging developers to care, and waiting for your 12th vendor tool to finish its scan.
+So you end up duct-taping scanners into your CI/CD pipelines, begging developers to care, and waiting on your 12th vendor tool to finish a scan.

-Snyk fixes this by pulling all those scans under one roof — and pushing feedback where it matters: inside the developer workflow.
+Snyk fixes this.
+It pulls all those scans under one roof and pushes the feedback to where it matters: inside the developer workflow.

 What Snyk Actually Secures

-Snyk Code integrates directly into IDEs (VS Code, IntelliJ, etc.).
-You write a function — it flags a vuln.
+Snyk Code plugs straight into your IDE (VS Code, IntelliJ, and the rest).
+You write a function, it flags a vuln.
 In real time.
 No waiting for CI.
-No external dashboards.
+No external dashboards to go hunt through.

 You get:

-- Taint analysis (where the bad data flows)
+- Taint analysis, so you see where the bad data flows

 - In-line remediation suggestions

-- Language support for Node, Java, Python, Go, more
+- Language support for Node, Java, Python, Go, and more

 You’re using open-source packages.
 We all are.
-But guess what?
+But here’s the uncomfortable part.

 Your biggest security risk probably lives in your package-lock.json.

-Snyk scans your dependencies and transitive deps for known CVEs — and alerts you before they land in prod.
+Snyk scans your direct dependencies and the transitive ones for known CVEs.
+It alerts you before they land in prod.

 snyk testOr hook it into your CI, GitHub Actions, GitLab, or even just pre-commit.